ibm-cloud-docs/direct-link/faqs.md

 # FAQs

-This section contains answers to some frequently asked questions about IBM Cloud Direct Link.
+This section contains answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link.

 ## How does IBM Cloud Direct Link work?
 {: faq}